-NVIDIA "Grey" chipset with integrated LTE now expected next yearAlex Wagner - Deputy Managing Editor, News Desk
+NVIDIA "Grey" chipset with integrated LTE now expected next yearAlex Wagner - Editorial Director of News and Content

 Bad news for those of you looking forward to NVIDIA's Tegra chips with integrated LTE, as it looks like they may not be hitting the market until next year.
 NVIDIA CEO Jen-Hsun Huang mentioned back in February that the chipsets, codenamed "Grey," would begin appearing in devices later in 2012.
 However, during NVIDIA's first quarter earnings call earlier today, the exec disclosed that the Grey chipsets are now due sometime next year.
 The pairing of Tegra 3 processors with LTE modems from NVIDIA's partners are still on track to debut in the second half this year, Huang said, later adding that they may not hit until closer to the end of the year.
 Huang's statement from the call: